lemlac/mulem/docs/reference.md

 --)
 ```

-A Mu program consists of a list of **expressions** separated by new-lines or inlined with semi-colons (`;`).
+A Mu program consists of a list of **expressions** separated by new-lines or semi-colons (`;`).
 New-lines and semi-colons are interchangeable and treated the same.

 ```
 expr